Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Theoretical Framework

 \section{Theoretical Framework}

 The Lagrangian corresponding to the simplest model that describes SNSI, can be expressed as \citep{Ge:2018uhz,Dutta:2024hqq},

 where $y_f$ is the Yukawa coupling of the scalar mediator $\phi$ with fermion $f$, $y_\nu$ is the Yukawa coupling of the scalar mediator with the neutrinos $\nu$, and $m_\phi$ is the mass of the scalar mediator.
 Here $\alpha$ and $\beta$ are the flavour index of the leptons.
 Without delving into the details of model building aspects, we presume that the neutrinos interact with the fermions in a non-standard way through a scalar mediator.
-The corresponding effective Lagrangian can be written as,